-Since 1981, the research project on Schisto-soma haematobium has been carried out in Kwale, Kenya, in cooperation with Kenya Medical Research Institute (KEMRI).
-In 2011, we started a new research project on parasitic diseases in Mbita and Kwale, Kenya.
+In 2011, in cooperation with Kenya Medical Research Institute (KEMRI), we started a research project on parasitic diseases in Mbita and Kwale, Kenya.
 In the laboratory, we have been maintained Schistosoma mansoni and intermediate snails and are trying to elucidate immune responses as well as to develop sensitive and specific diagnostic methods through the study on the unique molecules belonging to Schistosoma spp.